 To investigate the efficiency of our vertical ray-shooting data structure, we used road data from the US Census TIGER/Line dataset containing all roads in the United States [22].
-In this dataset one curved road is represented as a series of short segments.
+In this dataset, one curved road is represented as a series of short linear segments.
 Roads (segments) are also broken at intersections, such that no two segments intersect other than at endpoints.
 Because of various errors, the dataset actually contains a few intersection segments, which we removed in a preprocessing step.

-Our first 6 datasets, containing between 16 million segments (374 MB) and 80 million segments (1852) MB), consist of the roads in connected parts of the US (corresponding to the six CD's on which the data is distributed).
-A summary of the number of segments in each dataset is shown in Table 1, and pictures of the datasets appear in Figure 8.
+Our first 6 datasets, containing between 16 million segments (374 MB) and 80 million segments (1852 MB), consist of the roads in connected parts of the US (corresponding to the six CD's on which the data is distributed).
+A summary of the number of segments in each dataset is given in Table 1, and images of the datasets appear in Figure 8.
 In addition to these large datasets, we also used four smaller datasets with disjoint data regions; dataset CL1 consists of the four US states Washington, Minnesota, Maine and Florida, and CL2 excludes Minnesota.
-The bounding boxes of CL1 and CL2 are relatively empty with the exception of three or four "hot spots" where the states are located.
-These datasets were included to investigate the effect of non-uniform data distributions.
-The dataset DST spans a sparsely populated region of the United States and was included to investigate the effect of longer but more uniformly distributed segments; we expect that the segments are longer and more uniformly distributed in the desert than in metropolitan areas.
-The dataset ATL, on the other hand, was chosen as a dense, but
+The bounding boxes of CL1 and CL2 are relatively empty with the exception of three